zautumnz/luvi/src/help.md

-the lovie server
+the luvi server
 usage:
-  lovie -h                        this help lovie -v                        displays version lovie -c /path/to/config.json   allows for a non-default config file lovie -n                        ignores the '.lovie.json' in cwd lovie foo bar                   starts lovie servers foo and bar lovie -r /path/to/www/root      the root directory you'd like to serve lovie -p 1337                   port to to listen for requests see the readme for config options
+  luvi -h                        this help luvi -v                        displays version luvi -c /path/to/config.json   allows for a non-default config file luvi -n                        ignores the '.luvi.json' in cwd luvi foo bar                   starts luvi servers foo and bar luvi -r /path/to/www/root      the root directory you'd like to serve luvi -p 1337                   port to to listen for requests see the readme for config options